-Using disrespectful response to teach respect rarely works.
+Using disrespectful responses to teach respect rarely works.
 Rude adults can escalate matters just as well as rude kids can.

 You need to be a good role model.
 Show kids how to stay composed and respectful even in a distressful situation.

 If you cannot stay calm in difficult situations like this, how can you expect a child with a developing brain and less emotional regulation skills to do so?

 Also, emotions are contagious2.
 Your anger will fuel your child’s anger.

 So, first and foremost, stay calm.

-Parents play crucial roles in teaching their kids on how to cope with challenges.
+Parents play crucial roles in teaching their kids how to cope with challenges.

 2. Make sure everyone is safe

 In the event of extreme anger, out-of-control children may end up hurting others or themselves.

 If your child is showing physical aggression, make sure they are in a safe area and others, especially other kids, are kept at a distance.

 If your child is throwing things or hitting others, you will need to get physical control of them, for their safety as well as others.

 3. Do not punish

-To discipline is to teach.
+To discipline a child is to teach.
 It is unnecessary to punish a child to achieve that, nor is it an effective way.

 Punishment does not teach your child how to control their anger, and it creates a rupture in your parent-child relationship.
 It can only make things worse.

 Spanking is not only proven to be ineffective at improving a child’s behavior, but it is also linked to 13 adverse outcomes, including aggression, mental health problems, impaired cognitive ability, and substance abuse3.

-Some parents insist that punishment is necessary to teach kids about the consequences of being a defiant, disrespectful child.
+Some parents insist that punishment is necessary to teach kids about the consequences when a child is defiant and disrespectful.